KDE/documentation-develop-kde-org/HIG/source/layout/units.rst

 Base Units in Plasma and Kirigami
 ---------------------------------
-There a two types of DPI independent base units in Kirigami:
+There are two types of DPI independent base units in Kirigami:

 -  ``Units.gridUnit`` is the height needed to display one line of text.
    Use this for defining height and width of an element.